coder-mike/poc-infra-generator/readme.md

 ## Limitations of approach

 - It's manual work to keep the startup sequence the same in every environment, including ID generation.
 - There is no compile-time mechanism to enforce that you call things at the right time.
-E.g. to stop you from calling `onDeploy` at runtime.
+E.g. to stop you from calling `onDeploy` at runtime, or to indicate that you should only use `onDeploy` at build-time.

 ## Limitations of POC

+- The POC version of this library uses docker-compose as an IaC foundation, but this is not suitable for production purposes.
+A future version could use Terraform or some equivalent.

 - There is no tear-down process implemented if a new deployment doesn't contain a persistent resource that a previous one did.

 - "Secrets" such as port numbers and passwords are currently given to every container, even if the container doesn't need it.
 A future version could be more selective.

+- Similarly, this POC assumes that everything is accessible to everything on the network, which is not suitable for a production environment.
+A future version could be more restrictive.
+This could be as simple as having a `dependsOn` clause in each service to declare the injected dependencies, and then this can be used to auto-generate the network restrictions and environment variables.